iFuProcessor/iFuLinux/README.md

 # iFuLinux
 iFuLinux  for [iFuProcessor]() in NSCSCC 2024

-We used [la32r-Linux](https://gitee.com/loongson-edu/la32r-Linux) as a prototype and also modified it by referring to the way of [NOP-Core](https://github.com/NOP-Processor/NOP-Core) project.
+We used [la32r-Linux](https://gitee.com/loongson-edu/la32r-Linux) as a prototype and also modified it referring to [NOP-Core](https://github.com/NOP-Processor/NOP-Core) project.

 ## ROOTFS